frat78/csi-2/README.md

 codeblock.js is found in: node_modules/react-error-overlay/lib/components/CodeBlock.js

-Note: wicked-good-xpath will eventually go away once the APIs are converted to JSON
+Note: wicked-good-xpath will eventually go away once the APIs are converted to JSON.